Grand historical designs

 Over the centuries the tree avenues have been replaced as trees grew old and died.
 In the 1950s the tree avenue along Blackheath Avenue was replanted with horse chestnut trees and in the 1970s diseased elms along the park’s lower parterre banking in front of the Queen’s House and The Avenue roadway were replaced with lime, turkey oaks and beech trees.

 However, these avenues are now at threat from new pests and disease: a disease called bleeding canker which infects horse chestnut trees, and a fungal-like disease called Phytophtora is attacking sweet chestnut trees.
 Many of the turkey oaks and beech trees are damaged and in poor condition.
 Many trees in these avenues have already died and without taking action now, these tree avenues would continue to decline and die.
 We need to diversify the species in the tree avenues with disease and pest-resistant trees if they are to survive.

 Planting new trees for generations to enjoy

 Turkey oak and beech trees along the diseased and damaged western and eastern parterre banks, lining the view of the Queens House, will be expertly removed over four years, and replanted with limes and disease-resistant elms.
 The limes chosen have proved resistant to damage by squirrels too.
 Diseased, damaged, dying and poor-quality trees will be removed and large, mature trees will remain.
-Overall, the park will gain 92 new trees in addition to replacing the damaged trees.
+Overall, the park will gain around 90 new trees in addition to replacing the damaged trees.